AbdulDevHub/Firebase-Projects/README.md

 This is a simple social media progressive web app I made to test out Firebase authentication and Cloud Firestore.
 The app lets a user sign in with email or Google and lets them create posts which are stored in Firebase's database.

+### Features

+- **User Authentication**: Users can sign in with their email or Google account using Firebase authentication.
+- **Post Creation**: Users can create posts that are stored in Firebase's database.
+- **Realtime Updates**: Changes to the posts are updated in real time using Cloud Firestore.

 <a href="https://github.com/AbdulDevHub/Simple-AI-Projects/" target="_blank" rel="noreferrer">
   <img height="400" src="Firebase Social App/assets/images/Screenshot.png">
 </a>